 Furthermore, plaintiffs claim that the manufacturers not only knew about the likelihood that the device could break apart during removal but that Teva and Cooper also misrepresented the safety benefits of the IUD compared to other birth control options.

 Attorney Erin Copeland has successfully recovered millions of dollars on behalf of women who have been injured by negligent pharmaceutical companies and medical device manufacturers.
-Prior to being selected to represent the Paragard MDL plaintiff group, she served on the Executive Committee for the Essure consolidated litigation in California, where she helped to negotiate the $1.6 billion settlement against Essure manufacturer Bayer.
+Before being selected to represent the Paragard MDL plaintiff group, she served on the Executive Committee for the Essure consolidated litigation in California, where she helped to negotiate the $1.6 billion settlement against Essure manufacturer Bayer.

 Mrs. Copeland has been court-appointed to the Plaintiffs’ Steering Committee for various pelvic mesh MDLs and Pradaxa litigation.
 In 2018, she was selected to serve in a leadership position for the Onglyza multidistrict litigation.